MoBakour/peeko/api.md

     }
     ```

-#### - [POST] /user/logout
+#### - [POST] /user/signOut

-A route requests logout of the user account.
+A route requests signing out of the user account.
 This route is only for web clients, where the server handles removing the token from the user cookies.
-Mobile clients should handle logout operation on the client-side, where they delete the token from storage.
+Mobile clients should handle sign out operations on the client-side, where they delete the token from storage.

 Expected **_JSON Request Body_**: